-Mepsevii (vestronidase alfa-vjbk is indicated in pediatric and adult patients for the treatment of Mucopolysaccharidosis VII (MPS VII, Sly syndrome).
+Mepsevii (vestronidase alfa-vjbk is indicated in pediatric and adult patients for the treatment of Mucopolysaccharidoses VII (MPS VII, Sly syndrome).
 The approved regimen is 4 mg/kg of body weight administered every two weeks as an intravenous (IV) infusion.

 Indications that are not covered

 Requests for use in indications that are not FDA-approved will be reviewed on a case by case basis for medical necessity.

 Mucopolysaccharidoses (MPS) is a term for several lysosomal storage disorders caused by the deficiency of enzymes required for the breakdown of glycosaminoglycans, also known as mucopolysaccharidoses.
 Enzyme replacement therapy is approved for patients with MPS I, MPS II, and MPS VI.
 MPS I or Hurler, Hurler-Scheie and Scheie syndromes result from a deficiency of alpha-L-iduronidase or laronidase.